Curriculum & Course Sequence

 - Flexible enough to accommodate the schedules of professionals with work and family commitments

-Students in Elmhurst’s GIS program may access ESRI ArcGIS and ArcGIS Pro software with all extensions simply by logging in to the College server from any computer, including a Mac, with Internet access and the remote desktop connection, Citrix Receiver.
+Students in Elmhurst’s GIS program may access ESRI ArcGIS and ArcGIS Pro software with all extensions simply by logging in to the University server from any computer, including a Mac, with Internet access and the remote desktop connection, Citrix Receiver.
 The server does the high-end processing so students do not require a robust computer to experience high performance.

 Graduates of the masters select between writing a thesis (AGS 590) or completing a capstone project (AGS-592), both of which require application of GIS analysis in researching an issue or developing a use of GIS at the industry level.
 Educators, who participate in the program, complete the degree with submitting an article about the use of GIS in education (AGS-591), including a specific technology application, to a juried educational journal.